 - Vehicles shall not be driven if they do not have a current registration.

-- Vehicles must be inspected annually at a state licensed inspection facility.
+- Vehicles must be inspected annually at a MA state licensed inspection facility.

-- DLC’s shall maintain inspection records.
+- DLCs shall maintain inspection and maintenance records.
 No one shall operate an MIT vehicle that has not passed inspection or with an expired inspection sticker.

-- Must notify supervisor immediately of any infraction while operating any MIT vehicle for MIT Purposes, including completion of the appropriate accident report form.
+- Must notify supervisor immediately of any infraction and/or accident while operating any MIT vehicle for MIT Purposes, including completion of the appropriate accident report form.
 Please refer to the ‘report a claim tab’ here.

 - Are responsible for paying any ticket they incur.
-Should there be a dispute about the validity of the ticket, the driver must resolve the issue with the MIT Parking and Transportation Office or city/town/state issuing the ticket.
+Should there be a dispute about the validity of the ticket, the driver must resolve the issue with the city/town/state issuing the ticket.

 - Are responsible for keeping vehicles clean and removing any trash before returning.